steveloughran/formality/styleguide/styleguide.md

 This takes advantage of JUnit 4's ability to expect a specific exception class, and looks for it.
 This is nice and short.
 Where it is weak is that it doesn't let you check the contents of the exception.
 If the exception is sufficiently unique within the actions, that may be enough.

-Good: examine the contents of the exception as well as the type.
+*Good*: examine the contents of the exception as well as the type.
 Rethrow the exception if it doesn't match, after adding a log message explaining why it was rethrown:

     @Test